Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 #### Modifying Bricks on a Per-Lane Basis with *overrideSkin*, *skinClass*, and *skinStyle*

-The section detailing the specification of custom styles using the new *customStyle* attribute in the *config* obection also dealt with the rendering of the lanes using bricks.
-The customization table row corresponding to the bricks in the skin provides pointers on the features to use for different requirements.
+The [section](#tuning-rendering-results-with-customstyle) detailing the specification of custom styles using the new *customStyle* attribute in the *config* obect also dealt with the rendering of the lanes using bricks.
+The [customization table](#customStyleTbl) row corresponding to the bricks in the skin provides pointers on the features to use for different requirements.